-As of December 1, 2016, Delta Air Lines began serving Havana, Cuba from New York-JFK, Atlanta and Miami, resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.
+As of December 1, 2016, Delta Air Lines began serving Havana, Cuba resuming operations of daily, nonstop scheduled service to the Caribbean island for the first time in almost 55 years.

-As service to Cuba moves forward, there are industry-wide changes to how Cuban-bound U.S. travelers are booked for scheduled air service on U.S. flag carriers, compared to historic Charter service to Cuba.
+As service to Cuba moves forward, there are industry-wide changes to how Cuban-bound travelers are booked for scheduled air service on U.S. flag carriers, compared to historic Charter service to Cuba.
 Delta intends to be at the forefront of being easy to do business with for booking U.S.-Cuba scheduled air service.

 1. From which cities will Delta flights to Cuba depart?

-Delta Air Lines will begin serving Havana, Cuba this winter from New York-JFK, Atlanta, and Miami.
-Connections are available on Delta’s extensive network.1
+Delta Air Lines serves Havana, Cuba from Atlanta, and Miami.
+Connections are available on Delta’s extensive network.

 2. When did Delta begin flights to Cuba?